-60 Interview with Halyna Skipalksa, July 31, 2024 [On file with CUNY].
+Interview with Halyna Skipalksa, July 31, 2024 [On file with CUNY].

-61 Interview with Iuliia Anasova, August 2, 2024 [On file with CUNY].
+Interview with Iuliia Anasova, August 2, 2024 [On file with CUNY].

-when the city of Kherson was under Russian occupation between March and November 2022.
+The Odesa-based organization Projector, in partnership with Kherson-based Insha and with support of the global LGBTIQ+ organization Outright, documented seven cases of gender violence on the basis of sexual orientation or gender identity in detail that occurred when the city of Kherson was under Russian occupation between March and November 2022.
 These included three cases of individuals who experienced physical and sexual violence in detention, a case of sexual violence and threatened execution at a Russian checkpoint, and the break-in of Insha's offices by Russian soldiers.
 Testimonies from those who escaped occupied territory indicate that Russian soldiers were seeking out LGBTQI+ people, including by checking peoples' cell phones for same-sex dating applications.

-The national LGBTIQ+ organization Nash Svit has documented several additional cases of abuse of queer people by Russian soldiers, many of them involving harassment or violence at checkpoints or by soldiers on patrol.64
+The national LGBTIQ+ organization Nash Svit has documented several additional cases of abuse of queer people by Russian soldiers, many of them involving harassment or violence at checkpoints or by soldiers on patrol.
+The queer feminist organization Insight, which provides support to women and LGBTIQ people, was contacted by eight queer people from February 2022 through August 2024 who said they were sexually assaulted or tortured because of their sexual orientation in areas under occupation.